Islandora/migrate_islandora_csv/README.md

 ```
 The `field_media_image` and `field_media_of` fields are how the media binds a file to a node.
 You could use `entity_lookup` or `entity_generate`, but we've already migrated them and can very easily look them up by the id assigned to them during migration.
 But what's the benefit of doing so?
 The `entity_lookup` and `entity_generate` process plugins do the job fine, right?

-The main advantage of using `migration_lookup` and defining migrations whenever possible, is that migrated entites can be rolled back.
+The main advantage of using `migration_lookup` and defining migrations whenever possible, is that migrated entities can be rolled back.
 If you were to hop into your console and execute
 ```bash
 drush -y --uri=http://localhost:8000 migrate:rollback --group migrate_islandora_csv
 ```